-40/50 Year RecertificationSection 8-11(f) of the Miami-Dade County Code and Section 109.14 Florida Building Code - Broward County
+40/50 Year RecertificationSection 8-11(f) of the Miami-Dade County Code & Section 109.14 Florida Building Code for Broward County

-For over Twenty-Nine (29) years ArcBuilders has carefully and diligently performed “THOUSANDS” of Re-Certification Inspections.
+For over thirty-three (33) years ArcBuilders has carefully and diligently performed “THOUSANDS” of Re-Certification Inspections.

 Our lengthy professional experience with the 40 Year Recertification is unmatched; do not leave this process to poorly experienced, unqualified or uninsured firms.

 This year we are proud to be celebrating our 33th Anniversary performing 40 Year RECERTIFICATIONS and are very sensitive to the ongoing economic conditions property owners are facing.
 Therefore, now more than ever, we are ready to provide you with our professional expertise in a cost effective and conscientiously streamlined manner.